erikpukinskis/codedocs/README.md

 [<img alt="screenshot" src="docs/screenshot.png" width="800" style="margin-bottom: -3em;"/>](https://codedocs.ambic.app/)

-**Codedocs** is a Storybook replacement that's designed for the professional application developer.
-It presumes you've already set up a React application build pipeline, that you're happy with it, and you just want to document your components.
+**Codedocs** is a Storybook replacement that's designed for professionals maintaining React component libraries. **It doesn't have its own build pipeline**.
+In order to avoid having to configure things twice, it presumes you've already set up a build pipeline for your component library, that you're happy with it, and that you can use it to build your playground/documentation site.

 ## Table of contents